White Sun of the Desert

 White Sun of the Desert (Белое солнце пустыни) is a 1970 Soviet Ostern film.

-Its blend of action, comedy, music and drama, as well as memorable quotes, made it highly successful at the Russian box-office, and it retains high domestic approval.
-Its main theme song, "Your Noble Highness Lady Fortune" (Ваше благородие, госпожа Удача, music: Isaac Schwartz, lyrics: Bulat Okudzhava, performed by Pavel Luspekayev) became a hit.
+Its blend of action comedy, music and drama made it highly successful at the Soviet box-office and resulted in a number of memorable quotes.
+It retains high domestic approval.
+Its main theme song, "Your Noble Highness Lady Fortune" (Ваше благородие, госпожа удача, music: Isaac Schwartz, lyrics: Bulat Okudzhava, performed by Pavel Luspekayev) became a hit.
 The film is watched by Russian cosmonauts before most space launches as a good luck ritual.

 Plot

 The setting is the east shore of the Caspian Sea (modern Turkmenistan) where the Red Army soldier Fyodor Sukhov has been fighting the Civil War in Russian Asia for a number of years.
 The movie opens with a panoramic shot of a bucolic Russian countryside.
 Katerina Matveyevna, Sukhov's beloved wife, is standing in a field.
 Awakening from this daydream, Sukhov is walking through the Central Asian desert – a stark contrast to his homeland.
 He finds Sayid buried in the sand.
+Sukhov frees Sayid, and they strike a friendly but reticent relationship.
 Sayid, an austere Central Asian, comes to Sukhov's rescue in sticky situations throughout the movie.
-Sukhov frees Sayid, and they strike a friendly but reticent relationship.
 While traveling together they are caught up in a desert fight between a Red Army cavalry unit and Basmachi guerrillas.
-The cavalry unit commander, Rakhimov, leaves to Sukhov the harem, which was abandoned by the Basmachi leader Abdullah, for temporary protection.
-He also leaves a young Red Army soldier, Petrukha, to assist Sukhov with the task, and proceeds to pursue the fleeing Abdullah.
+The cavalry unit commander, Rakhimov, leaves to Sukhov's temporary protection the harem of the Basmachi leader Abdullah, left behind by him.
+Rakhimov also leaves a young Red Army soldier, Petrukha, to assist Sukhov, and proceeds to pursue the fleeing Abdullah.

 Sukhov and women from Abdullah's harem return to a nearby shore village.
 There, Sukhov charges the local museum's curator with protecting the women, and prepares to head home.
 Sukhov hopes to "modernize" the wives of the harem, and make them part of the modern society.
 He urges them to take off their burqa and reject polygamy.
 The wives are loath to do this, though, and as Sukhov takes on the role of protector, the wives declare him their new husband.